hotrainy/js-master/beginners-guide.md

 This is no bug in Rust, or soundness hole in the type system.
 You just plain can't make a CPU do what it doesn't know how to do.

-This is why the various Rust targets *don't*
+This is why the various Rust targets *don't* enable many CPU feature flags by default: requiring a more advanced CPU makes the final binary *less* portable.

+So please select an appropriate CPU feature level when building your programs.

+## S